juergenweb/FrontendForms/README.md

 $mail = new WireMail();
 $mail->addPlaceholder('date', '01.01.2022');
 ```
-The placeholder is always the name in uppercase letters and inside brackets: {DATE}
+The placeholder is always the name in uppercase letters and inside brackets: [[DATE]]
-With the example above you can use the placeholder {DATE} inside your mail template to output '01.01.2022' inside the template (in this case).
+With the example above you can use the placeholder [[DATE] inside your mail template to output '01.01.2022' inside the template (in this case).